 3 Compelling Qualities of Effective Leaders

-The chaos brought upon us in 2020 put a spotlight on our leaders, as we watch real-time as they cope with the effects of COVID-19 and an economic downturn.
-We judge them based on the timeliness of their decision-making, their vision and agility to pivot, their cooperation and coordination across the various support systems, and their words to uplift us through dark and fearful times.
+The chaos brought upon us over the last few years has put a spotlight on leaders.
+We judge them based on the timeliness of their decision-making, their vision and agility to pivot, their cooperation and coordination across the various support systems, and their words to uplift us through uncertain and fearful times.

 Of course, leadership is not cookie cutter—there are a variety of styles in how goals are achieved.
 But these three qualities are a start to understanding who and how a person leads.